ChuaCheowHuan/gym-continuousDoubleAuction/README.md

 7) Instead of traders(agents) having the same lag, introduce zero lag (Each LOB snapshot in each t-step is visible to all traders) or random lag.
 8) Allow traders to have different starting capital.
+9) Expose the limit orders (that are currently in the LOB or aggregated LOB) which belongs to a particular trader as observation to that trader.

 # Acknowledgements:
 The orderbook matching engine is adapted from